 7. Reduce transplant shock

 Put comfrey leaves in the hole when you transplant trees, shrubs, or herbs.
-Comfrey will decompose quickly adding potassium, nitrogen, and trace nutrients that the plant can use as it is becoming established.
+The herb leaves will decompose quickly adding potassium, nitrogen, and trace nutrients that the plant can use as it is becoming established.

 8. Use Comfrey for Bumble Bee Food

 Attract pollinators to your garden.
-The flowers of the comfrey plant are bell-shaped and purple in color.
-The nectar is savored by pollinators and beneficial insects in the garden.
-Bumblebees especially vibrate comfrey flowers to obtain the healing pollen and self medicate with it.
+The flowers of the comfrey plant are bell-shaped and purple in colour.
+The nectar is savoured by pollinators and beneficial insects in the garden.
+Bumblebees especially vibrate the purple flowers to obtain the healing pollen and self-medicate with it.
+The flowers are deep and bell-like, too deep for the shorter proboscis of honeybees.
+However, my honeybees have been seen biting the side of the comfrey flower to steal the nectar.

 As you are planning your perennial gardens, remember to plant bee-friendly plants for overall pollination and biodiversity.
 In addition to comfrey, consider planting echinacea, oregano, lavender, mint, lemon balm, and many other medicinal herbs that are beneficial to both you and the bees.
 It’s a win-win when you plant for the bees.